Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

 This study aims to explore and understand the collaborative dynamics among different LLMs in statistical reasoning tasks.
-The primary objectives are to examine how answers from different LLMs align or differ when responding to complex statistical questions generated by one of the models.
-This includes investigating how different LLMs complement each other in collaborative statistical reasoning and understanding the patterns of their interactions.
-Then, develop a framework for evaluating the reliability of answers based on model consensus, especially in the absence of ground truth.
-This involves quantifying the reliability of collaborative outcomes without predefined correct answers and identifying metrics that best capture the quality of inter-model agreement.
-Also, statistical techniques such as chi-square tests and Fleiss' Kappa are used to assess the significance of consensus rates and measure inter-model agreement.
-This objective supports validating collaborative mechanisms and the effectiveness of consensus formation among multiple LLMs.
+Our primary objective is to examine how answers from various LLMs align or differ when responding to complex statistical questions generated by one of the models, thereby revealing how these models complement each other and offering insights into the quality of their question-generation capabilities.
+We further develop a framework for evaluating answer reliability based on model consensus in the absence of a predefined ground truth.
+To achieve this, we quantify the reliability of collaborative outcomes and identify metrics that best capture inter-model agreement, employing statistical techniques such as chi-square tests and Fleiss' Kappa to assess the significance of consensus rates.
+These efforts support validating collaborative mechanisms and the effectiveness of consensus formation among multiple LLMs.